MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cloud-powershell-deployment-v2.md

 **`DeploymentLabel`** - **Deployment label**<br>
 `string`.
 Default value: `$(Build.BuildNumber)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the label name for the new deployment.
-If not specified, a Globally Unique Identifier (GUID) is used.
+If not specified, defaults to a Globally Unique Identifier (GUID).
 <!-- :::editable-content-end::: -->
 <br>